jimchen1551/MPCS/Computer Science/Machine learning.md

 #### Irregular cardinality
 - unusual number of distinct values for a feature
 - Card. column in the DQR
-- checking features with cardinality=1 (all the instances bearing the same value of this feature)
+1. checking features with **cardinality=1** (all the instances bearing the same value of this feature)
 	- If not due to an ABT generation error, correct the error and regenerate the ABT.
-	- Else, though the feature is valid, it doesn't useful while building predictive model; so,
+	- Else, though the feature is valid, it doesn't useful while building predictive model; so, **delete** it!
+2. categorical feature incorre
 #### Outliers
 - instances with values far away from the central tendency